christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 **Motivation to use Spark for data analysis**

 We want to set up an infrastructure that allows big data analysis in a distributed fashion.
 [Apache Spark](https://www.infoworld.com/article/3236869/what-is-apache-spark-the-big-data-platform-that-crushed-hadoop.html) as our big data framework of choice has the following two main advantages: First, Spark’s in-memory data engine can perform tasks very efficient due to parallelisation logic.
 Second, Spark’s developer-friendly API reduces much of the grunt work of distributed computing and can be accessed in various languages.
-In our case, we use [PySpark](https://pypi.org/project/pyspark/) which is a Python API to interface with Spark on a high-level.
+In our case, we use [PySpark](https://pypi.org/project/pyspark/) which is a Python API to interface with Spark on a high level.
 This means it is suitable for interacting with an existing cluster but does not contain tools to set up a new, standalone cluster.
 The parallelisation logic of a distributed architecture is the main driver to speed up processing and, thus, enable scalability.
-Using Spark’s DataFrame or Resilient Distributed Dataset (RDD) allows to distribute the data computation across a cluster.
+Using Spark’s DataFrame or Resilient Distributed Dataset (RDD) allows distributing data computation across a cluster.

 **Under the hood**

 We use Amazon’s big data platform [EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) to run our Spark cluster.
 A Spark cluster can be characterised by a master node that serves as the central coordinator and worker nodes on which the tasks/jobs are executed (=parallelisation).
 It requires a distributed storage layer which is [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) (Hadoop Distributed File System) in our case.
-S3 object storage is used as our main data storage and HDFS as our intermediate temporary memory on which the script will access the Twitter data and write the results on it.
-Temporary means that the processed data to HDFS will disappear after termination of the cluster.
-The reason to use HDFS is because it is a lot faster than writing the results directly to the S3 bucket.
+S3 object storage is used as our main data storage and HDFS as our intermediate temporary memory on which the script will access the Twitter data and write the results.
+Temporary means that the processed data to HDFS will disappear after the termination of the cluster.
+The reason to use HDFS is, that it is substantially faster than writing the results directly to the S3 bucket.

 **Interaction between Airflow and Amazon EMR**

 Every step that will be made on the cluster will be triggered by our Airflow DAG: First, we create the Spark cluster by providing specific configuration details and launch Hadoop for the distributed data storage simultaneously.
 In terms of the cluster configuration, we use one master node and two worker nodes all running on a m5.xlarge [instance](https://aws.amazon.com/de/ec2/instance-types/) (16 GB RAM, 4 CPU cores) given the relatively small dataset size.
-Next, we trigger a bootstrap action to install non-standard python libraries ([vaderSentiment](https://pypi.org/project/vaderSentiment/), [NLTK](https://pypi.org/project/nltk/) for NLP pre-processing steps) on which the sentiment and topic analysis script is dependent on.
+Next, we trigger a bootstrap action to install non-standard python libraries ([vaderSentiment](https://pypi.org/project/vaderSentiment/), [NLTK](https://pypi.org/project/nltk/) for NLP pre-processing steps) on which the sentiment and topic analysis scripts depend on.
 The [file](https://github.com/christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/blob/main/02_emr_spark_jobs/python-libraries.sh) is loaded from an S3 bucket and submitted in the form of a `bash` script.

 Airflow offers pre-defined modules to quickly interact with Amazon EMR.
 The example below shows how an Amazon EMR cluster with Spark (PySpark) and Hadoop application is created using `EmrCreateJobFlowOperator()`.